 Rodent detection and species community structure

 During the study period 530 individuals were detected from 30,364 trap-nights across the four village study sites (1.7% trap-success (TS)).
-The greatest number of individuals, highest species richness and Shannon diversity values were obtained in the agricultural landuse type, meanwhile, TS was greatest within village landuse settings (i.e., within and outside of permanent structures) (Table 1).
-The village study site of Seilama had the highest overall TS, species’ richness and Shannon diversity and unlike the three other village study sites had the greatest TS in agricultural landuse.
+The greatest number of individuals, highest species richness and Shannon diversity values were obtained in the agricultural areas, meanwhile, TS was greatest within village settings (i.e., within and outside of permanent structures) (Table 1).
+The village study site of Seilama had the highest overall TS, species’ richness and Shannon diversity and unlike the three other village study sites had the greatest TS in agricultural areas.
 Species richness in Seilama was twice that of the peri-urban village study site (Lambayama) with relatively high Shannon diversity across all land use types.
-The sole peri-urban village study site (Lambayama) located within the expanding boundaries of Kenema city, had the lowest species’ richness and Shannon diversity with the majority of rodents detected within the village landuse type.
+The sole peri-urban village study site (Lambayama) located within the expanding boundaries of Kenema city, had the lowest species’ richness and Shannon diversity with the majority of rodents detected within the villages .

 Table 1.
-The number of individual small mammals (N), the number of trap nights (TN), trap-success (TS %), species richness and Shannon diversity by village and landuse type.
+The number of individual trapped individuals (N), the number of trap nights (TN), trap-success (TS %), species richness and Shannon diversity by village and landuse type.